 Get as Much Information as You Can

 Do everything you can to get at least some information about the other driver.
 Write down and document as much as you can, and note the date, time and source of the information.
 Document in writing all conversations you had at the scene and with whom.
 It’s important to do this as soon as possible after the accident.
 This information could prove invaluable in your personal injury case.
 At Howe & Associates, we recommend you make use of your smart phone at the scene to take notes and pictures.

 Call an Attorney

-Navigating the insurance world can be a daunting activity, seek the assistance of an experienced auto accident attorney.
-If you find yourself in a situation where a driver refuses to provide insurance information when you ask for it, contact the Law Firm of Howe & Associates for a Free consultation.
+Navigating the insurance world can be a daunting activity, seek the assistance of an experienced Nashville, TN car accident lawyer.
+If you find yourself in a situation where a driver refuses to provide insurance information when you ask for it, contact the Valdosta, GA car accident lawyers at Howe Injury & Accident Lawyers for a Free consultation.